MoleOrbitalHybridAnalyst/USER-NMA/README.md

 # USER-NMA
-provides fix nma in lammps
+provides fix nma in lammps to do normal mode analysis with RAPTOR